Home

 Overload

-A summary.
-We declared and invoked void instance and static methods.
-The void keyword is common in C# source code.
+The void keyword can be used on instance and static methods in the C# language.
+It is common in C# source code.
 It means that the code returns no value.

 Home